logo for pulau-pangkor.com

 The road to Butterworth is quite straightforward.
 Follow the roads to Baling, with some nice view just after Pengkalan Hulu.
 Baling it self has some nice attractions for a day.
 When you cycle further west, you will come to Binjul, about 18 km from Baling.
 You can choose now the fast and easy way, which is straight on.
 Alternatively you can take the junction to Sungai Petani.

-This road is as scenic and quiet until you reach Sungai Petani.
+This road is scenic and quiet until you reach Sungai Petani.
 You can however make it more interesting to follow some back roads to Padang Serai and Sungai Dua.
 Road signs are all straight forwarded so you won't get lost.
 And the roads are in great condition with no more then a little local traffic.

 Finished reading about cycling to Pangkor from the north?
 You may want to go back to our "Travel to Pangkor" page